OOCSS - Object Oriented CSS

 Then we can use the following HTML (notice how classes are used to change the appearance).

-Separate container and content
+Separation of container and content

 .widget {